MosGeo/ParticlePack/README.md

 ## Published research studies using Particula

 Al Ibrahim, M. A., Kerimov, A., Mukerji, T., and Mavko, G., 2018, Digital rocks with irregularly shaped grains: A simulator tool for computational rock physics: SEG Technical Program Expanded Abstracts 2018.

+Kerimov, A., Mavko, G., Mukerji, T., Dvorkin, J., and Al Ibrahim, M. A., 2018, The Influence of Convex Particles' Irregular Shape and Varying Size on Porosity, Permeability, and Elastic Bulk Modulus of Granular Porous Media: Insights From Numerical Simulations: JGR Solid Earth, v.
+123, no. 12, p.
+10,563-10,582.

 Kerimov, A., Mavko, G., Mukerji, T., and Al Ibrahim, M. A., 2018, Mechanical trapping of particles in granular media: Physical Review E, v.
 97, no. 2, 19 p.
 [Link](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.97.022907)